Semidefinite Programming and Nash Equilibria in Bimatrix Games: Bounds on for General Games

 \subsection{Bounds on $\epsilon$}

-We provide a number of bounds on $\epsilon(x,y)$, where $x$ and $y$ are taken from the last column of a feasible solution to \ref{SDP2}.
-The first is a theorem stating that solutions which are ``close'' to rank-1 provide small $\epsilon$.
+We provide a number of bounds on $\epsilon(x,y)$ \jeffr{for $x \defeq P1_n$ and $y \defeq P^T1_m$ coming from any feasible solution to \ref{SDP2}}. \jeffg{Our first two theorems roughly state that} solutions which are ``close'' to rank-1 provide small $\epsilon$.